-COMPUTATIONAL ELECTROMAGNETICS 652 3 credits Prerequisite: 650 or permission of course instructor.
+COMPUTATIONAL ELECTROMAGNETICS 3 credits Prerequisite: 650 or permission of course instructor.
 Analytic and numerical techniques for electromagnetic fields, conformal mapping, finite difference method, finite element method, and the method of moments.

-ADVANCED ANTENNA THEORY AND DESIGN 655

-Prerequisite: 553 or equivalent.
-Basic properties and recent advances of microstrip antennas.
-Analysis and design of reflector antennas.
-Analysis and synthesis of linear and planar antenna arravs.
+ADVANCED ANTENNA THEORY AND DESIGN 3 credits Prerequisite: 553 or equivalent.
+Basic properties and recent advances of microstrip antennas Analysis and design of reflector antennas.
+Analysis and synthesis of linear and planar anten-

-SIMULATION OF NANOSCALE AND MOLECULAR-SCALE SYSTEMS 666

-The course describes modern simulation techniques for the analysis of nanoscale phenome-na: molecular dynamics, fast algorithms for multiatomic and multiparticle systems, ab initio methods in electronic structure calculation.
+666 SIMULATION OF NANOSCALE AND MOLECULAR-SCALE SYSTEMS The course describes modern simulation techniques for the analysis of nanoscale phenomena: molecular dynamics, fast algorithms for multiatomic and multiparticle systems, ab initio methods in electronic structure calculation.

-NONLINEAR CONTROL 673

-3 credits Corequisite: 674 or instructor permission.
+673 NONLINEAR CONTROL Corequisite: 674 or instructor permission.
 Designed to provide students with qualitative insights into nonlinear systems as well as techniques for controlling such systems.
-Topics include describing functions, Popov and circle criteria, jump resonances, subharmonics, phase plane, conservative systems, Lyapunov theory, bifurcation of attractors, and routes to chaos
+Topics include describing functions, Popov and circle criteria, jump resonances, subharmonics, phase plane, conservative systems, Lyapunov theory, bifurcation of attractors, and routes to chaos.

-- 674 CONTROL SYSTEM THEORY 3 credits Advance modern control theory for linear systems.
-Controlability, observability, minimal realizations of multivariate systems, stability, state variable feedback, estimation, and an introduction to optimal control. - OPTIMAL CONTROL I 3 credits Prerequisite: 674.
-Formulation of optimizational problem; application of variational calculus maximum principle and optimality principle to control problems.
-Computational techniques in optimization - 680 DYNAMICS AND CONTROL OF POWER ELECTRONIC CIRCUITS 3 credits Prerequisites: 583 or equivalent.
+674 CONTROL SYSTEM THEORY 3 credits Advance modern control theory for linear systems.
+Controlability, observability, minimal realizations of multivariate systems, stability, state variable feedback, estimation, and an introduc-

+677 OPTIMAL CONTROL I Prerequisite: 674.
+Formulation of optimizational problem; application of variational calculus, maximum principle and optimality principle to control problems.
+Computational techniques in optimization

+DYNAMICS AND CONTROL OF POWER FLECTRONIC CIRCUITS Prerequisites: 583 or equivalent.
 Averaged and sampled-data models for rectifiers and DC/DC converters.
 Small-and large-signal models about the cyclic steady-state.
-Feedback controls using classical and modern approaches. - DYNAMICS OF ELECTRIC MACHINES 686 3 credits Prerequisites: graduate status in Electrical Engineering.
-Voltage and mechanical differential equations of electric machines, analytical and numerical methods for solution of a system of machine differential equations. - 687 POWER ELECTRONICS II 3 credits Prerequisite: 583 or equivalent.
+Feedback controls using classical and modern approaches.

+DYNAMICS OF ELECTRIC MACHINES Prerequisites: graduate status in Electrical Engineering.
+Voltage and mechanical differential equations of electric machines, analytical and numerical methods for solution of a system of machine differential equations.

+687 POWER ELECTRONICS II 3 credits Prerequisite: 583 or equivalent.
 Effects of the nonidealities of the power circuit components, magnetics, base and gate drives, thyristor commutation circuits, heat transfer and thermal issues.
 Analysis and design of advanced power circuits.

 CONTROL OF ELECTRIC MACHINES 3 credits Prerequisites: graduate student in Electrical Engineering.
-Elements of control circuits for elec-tric drives, techniques for torque/speed control of electric machines.
+Elements of control circuits for electric drives, techniques for torque/speed control of electric machines.

-POWER SEMICONDUCTOR DEVICES 3 credits Prerequisite: graduate status in Electrical Engineering.
-Structure and physics of power semi conductor devices: diodes, Bipolar junction transistors, MOSFETs, Thyristors, Power MOS-Bipolar devices (IGT,MCT).
+POWER SEMICONDUCTOR DEVICES Prerequisite: graduate status in Electrical Engineering.
+Structure and physics of power semi-conductor devices: diodes, Bipolar junction transistors, MOSFETs, Thyristors, Power MOS-Bipolar devices (IGT,MCT).
 Emphasis on the issues that characterize these devices from the lower power semiconductor devices.

-SPECIAL PROBLEMS

-(May be taken more than once) Prerequisite: permission of department chair.
+SPECIAL PROBLEMS (May be taken more than once) Prerequisite: permission of department chair.
 For a qualified graduate student.
 Supervised research or investigation in major field of training or experience.
 Credits dependent upon nature and extent of project.
-MASTER'S RESEARCH

-1-6 credits Prerequisite: Permission of advisor.
+698 MASTER'S RESEARCH Prerequisite: Permission of advisor.
 (May be repeated.)
 Research on a suitable topic in electrical engineering culminating in a master's thesis.

-- MASTER'S THESIS 699 1-6 credits Prerequisite: permission of department chair.
-Research and thesis on some suitable topic in electrical engineering. - TOPICS IN ELECTROMAGNETICS 753 3 credits Prerequisite: 651.
+699 MASTER'S THESIS 1-6 credits r-o creatistic permission of department chair.
+Research and thesis on some suitable topic in electrical engineering.

+TOPICS IN ELECTROMAGNETICS Prerequisite: 651.
 Introduction to advanced techniques in fields.
-Topics include application of Green's function techniques and related boundary value problems - 772 MODEL REDUCTION TECHNIQUES FOR CONTROL SYSTEMS 3 credits Prerequisite: 674 or permission of the instructor.
+Topics include application of Green's function techniques and related boundary value problems.

+MODEL REDUCTION TECHNIQUES FOR CONTROL SYSTEMS Prerequisite: 674 or permission of the instructor.
 Classical, modern, and optimal techniques for computing reduced order models of linear, nonlinear, and infinite dimensional systems.
 Minimal realizations of multi-variable systems are also considered.